 Where attendance becomes problematic and persistent, further action may be taken which could involve legal proceedings.

+Our main school reception is open 7:45am-4:15pm and the school is open from 8am.
 All students must register at the start of the morning with their Form Tutor in their designated form rooms and with the teacher of their period 4 lesson for the afternoon.
-Times for registration each day are 8.40am and 1.20pm (Years 7 & 8) and 2.20pm (Years 9 & 10).
+Times for registration each day are 8.40am and 1.20pm.
 Students must arrive promptly.
+The school day finishes at 3:20pm.

 Late arrivals/early departures